lrreynolds/commons-hub-mockup/docs/task.md

-Commonshub MVP — Paid Design & Systems Task
+# Commonshub MVP — Paid Design & Systems Task

-Context
+## Context

 You’re joining Commonshub at a very early stage.

 Commonshub is not a social network.
 It is a control plane that provisions, hosts, and sustains independent Mastodon-based communities — with optional, non-extractive community funding.

 Mastodon is the social surface.
 Stripe handles payments.
 Commonshub connects the pieces and provides a calm, creator-first experience.

-This task is designed to simulate day-one collaboration on the most important part of the MVP.
+This task simulates day-one collaboration on the most important part of the MVP.

 It is not about shipping production code.
-It is about judgment, taste, systems thinking, and clarity.
+It is about judgment, systems thinking, clarity, and restraint.

-⸻

-What’s in the repo

-Before starting, please read:
-	1.	mvp-flow-and-state.md — the authoritative end-to-end product flow
+---

+## Before Starting

+Please read the following documents in `/docs`:

+1. **commonshub-product-spec-v1.1.md**
+   The authoritative MVP behavior document.

+2. **commonshub-mastodon-integration-mvp-v1.0.md**
-	2.	mastodon-integration.md — what Commonshub can and cannot control via Mastodon
+   What Commonshub can and cannot control inside Mastodon.

-	3.	community-funding-integration.md — Stripe, funding states, and public surfaces
+3. **commonshub-economic-and-funding-model-v1.0.md**
+   Funding philosophy, optionality rules, and boundaries.

-	4. The existing HTML mockups — these are directional, not final designs
+4. The existing HTML mockups
+   These are directional — not final designs.

 If something feels ambiguous, assume:

-	•	Commonshub prefers clarity over cleverness
+- Clarity over cleverness
-	•	Defaults should always allow progress
+- Defaults should always allow progress
-	•	Mastodon remains the place where social interaction happens
+- Mastodon remains the social layer

-⸻
+- Funding must remain calm and optional
+- Creator sovereignty must be preserved

+---

-The task
+# The Task

-Goal
+## Goal

-Design and document the Community Funding experience end-to-end, covering:
+Design and document the **Community Funding experience** end-to-end, covering:

-	•	Internal creator experience (dashboard + setup)
+- Internal creator experience (dashboard + setup)
-	•	External public experience (funding + onboarding)
+- External public experience (funding + onboarding)
-	•	Integration boundaries with Mastodon and Stripe
+- Integration boundaries with Mastodon and Stripe

 This is the heart of the Commonshub MVP.

-⸻
+---

-What to produce
+# What to Produce

-Create a new directory named task in the repo.
+Create a new directory named `task` in the repo.

 Inside it, include all three items below.

-⸻
+---

-1) Funding flow walkthrough (required)
+## 1) Funding Flow Walkthrough (Required)

-Create a document named funding-flow.md inside the task directory.
+Create a document named:

+`funding-flow.md`

 This document should clearly walk through the full funding journey.

-On the creator side:
+### On the creator side:

-	•	How funding is enabled from the dashboard
+- How funding is enabled from the dashboard
-	•	How Stripe Connect fits into the flow
+- How Stripe Connect fits into the flow
-	•	What state changes occur at each step
+- What state changes occur at each step
-	•	How the pinned funding post or announcement is created
+- How the announcement and pinned funding post are created
+- What is automated vs what requires fallback

-On the public side:
+### On the public side:

-	•	How the community funding page works as both:
+- How the community funding page functions as:
-	•	A funding surface
+  - A funding surface
-	•	A community onboarding ramp
+  - A community onboarding ramp
-	•	How non-members are invited to join
+- How non-members are invited to join
-	•	How messaging stays calm, optional, and non-extractive
+- How messaging remains calm and optional
+- How participation stays free

 For each step, describe:

-	•	What the user sees
+- What the user sees
-	•	What state changes
+- What state changes
-	•	Which system is responsible (Commonshub, Mastodon, or Stripe)
+- Which system is responsible (Commonshub, Mastodon, or Stripe)
-	•	Where fallback to Mastodon UI may be required
+- Where fallback to Mastodon UI may be required

-This should read like a clear walkthrough, not a spec dump.
+This should read like a walkthrough, not a technical spec.

-⸻
+---

-2) UI sketches or wireframes (required)
+## 2) UI Sketches or Wireframes (Required)

 Provide rough UI sketches or wireframes for the following.

-Internal (creator-facing):
+### Internal (creator-facing)

-	•	Dashboard before funding is enabled
+- Dashboard before funding is enabled
-	•	Dashboard after funding is enabled
+- Dashboard after funding is enabled
-	•	Funding explainer screen
+- Funding explainer screen
-	•	Stripe connect step (conceptual)
+- Stripe Connect step (conceptual)

-Public (member-facing):
+### Public (member-facing)

-	•	Community funding landing page (funding + onboarding)
+- Community funding landing page
+- Example funding announcement
-	•	Example pinned funding post or announcement
+- Example pinned funding post

-These can be simple wireframes, annotated screenshots, or low-fidelity mockups.
+These can be:

+- Simple wireframes
+- Annotated screenshots
+- Low-fidelity mockups

 Polish is not required.
-Clarity, restraint, and judgment are required.
+Clarity and restraint are required.

-We’re explicitly looking for:
+We are explicitly looking for:

-	•	Separation of internal vs public surfaces
+- Clear separation between internal vs public surfaces
+- Calm admin UI
-	•	Taste in admin UI vs brand-facing UI
+- Taste in messaging
-	•	How you avoid over-designing the dashboard
-	•	How you treat the public funding page as the creator’s front door

-⸻
+- Avoidance of dashboard complexity
+- Respect for the optional funding model

+---

-3) Integration reasoning notes (required)
+## 3) Integration Reasoning Notes (Required)

-Create a document named integration-notes.md inside the task directory.
+Create a document named:

+`integration-notes.md`

 Briefly explain how you think about:

-	•	Mastodon constraints (pinning posts, announcements, invite links)
+- Mastodon constraints (pinning posts, announcements, invite links)
-	•	Stripe constraints (connect, payouts, funding modes)
+- Stripe constraints (Connect, payouts, funding modes)
-	•	Where automation is realistic vs where fallback is appropriate
+- Automation vs fallback decisions
+- Where you would avoid building complexity in MVP

 You do not need to be correct about every API detail.

+We care about:

-We care about how you reason under uncertainty.
+- How you reason under uncertainty

-⸻
+- Whether you respect system boundaries
+- Whether you understand separation of concerns

+---

-Time & scope
+# Time & Scope

-	•	Expected time: 4–6 hours
+- Expected time: 4–6 hours
-	•	This is a paid task
+- This is a paid task
-	•	Do not write production code
+- Do not write production code
-	•	Do not introduce new features beyond the MVP docs
+- Do not introduce new features beyond MVP
-	•	Do not redesign the entire product
+- Do not redesign the entire product

 Think of this as:

-“What would you hand to a teammate if you were joining Commonshub tomorrow?”
+> “What would you hand to a teammate if you were joining Commonshub tomorrow?”

-⸻

-How we’ll evaluate
+---

+# How We’ll Evaluate

-We’ll look for:
+We will look for:

-	•	Clear understanding of product intent
+- Clear understanding of product intent
+- Respect for constitutional principles
-	•	Good separation of concerns
+- Clean separation of concerns
-	•	Calm, intentional UX decisions
+- Calm, intentional UX decisions
-	•	Respect for constraints
-	•	Ability to explain tradeoffs
-	•	Taste and restraint
+- Thoughtful tradeoffs
+- Restraint

-We are not scoring:
+We are not evaluating:

-	•	Visual polish
+- Visual polish
-	•	Framework choices
+- Framework choice
-	•	Cleverness
+- Cleverness
-	•	Feature volume
+- Feature volume

-⸻
+---

-Submission
+# Submission

-Commit your work under the task directory.
+Commit your work under the `task` directory.

 Keep everything self-contained.
 Add brief comments where helpful.

 After review:

-	•	We’ll schedule a follow-up call
+- We’ll schedule a follow-up call
-	•	You’ll walk us through your thinking
+- You’ll walk us through your thinking
-	•	We’ll discuss next steps together
+- We’ll discuss next steps together

-⸻
+---

 Thanks for taking this on — we’re excited to see how you think.